fpgentil/fpgentil.github.io/_posts/2011-01-16-configuring-your-dual-monitor-with-xrand-and-ubuntu-10-10.markdown

 layout: post
 title:  "Dual monitor with XRAND and Ubuntu 10.10"
 date:   2011-01-16 20:00:00
-categories: [tutorial]
+categories: [linux]
 ---

 Well, I had (twice) troubles with the combination of a Full HD monitor, my Intel 945GM video card and Ubuntu 10.10.
 Everybody knows that there’s something unfinished when you want to configure them.
-So, I’m going to give you this brief tutorial explaing how to configure it without any kind of mess.
+So, I’m going to give you this brief tutorial explaing how to configure it without any kind of mess...

 <!--more-->